Austin police reveal timeline of package explosions, warn residents to be 'aware' of suspicious boxes

 Police identify the victim of the third bombing as a 75-year-old Hispanic woman, who is currently in "critical, but stable condition."

-Based on evidence gathered at the scene, police say they believe the third incident is related to the two previous incidents involving package bombs.
+Based on evidence gathered at the scene, police say they believe the third incident is related to the two previous ones involving package bombs.

 "We do not have a specific victimology ... at this point, we are willing to investigate any avenue that may be involved behind these attacks," Manley says.